About Rotoroa Island

 What to bring

-- Cell phone access and fresh water are available on the island
+- Also note that cell phone access and fresh water are available on the island.

 What to do

-- visit the chapel, with its steps whitewashed to the Superintendent's instructions
+- visit the islands chapel with its steps whitewashed to the Superintendent's instructions.

 - swim and picnic at one of the island’s four beautiful sandy beaches

-- view the mast from the vessel Tiri II, Radio Hauraki’s pirate radio ship which broadcast from the Gulf and which was eventually decommissioned on the island
+- view the mast from the vessel Tiri II, Radio Hauraki’s pirate radio ship which broadcast from the Gulf and was eventually decommissioned on the island.

-- take your kids fishing from the wharf at Home Bay or try catching a snapper from the rocks of one of the island’s bays
+- take your kids fishing from the wharf at Home Bay or try catching a snapper from the rocks off one of the island's bays.

-- visit the seven metre high Chris Booth sculpture soon to be installed on the island’s southern headland
+- visit the seven metre high Chris Booth sculpture on the island's southern headland.